About

 Full-length single-cell RNA-sequencing (scRNA-seq) is critical for accurately characterizing RNA isoforms, to discover novel cell types, drug development, and personalized therapeutics. scRNA-seq protocols range from plate-based to droplet-based or microwell-based, depending on throughput requirements and the research question.
-However, the main limitation of traditional plate-based protocols is either providing the artifactual reads while profiling the full-length transcripts or providing only gene-level expression data due to low transcript coverage.
+However, the current number of strategies compatible with long-read sequencing of the single cell’s transcriptome is minimal, and no direct pairing of the cell’s surface marker expression with its transcriptome is possible.

-This study highlights the development and optimization of a plate-based method, Single Cell Long-read Isoform Sequencing (scLIS-seq), that delivers high-sensitivity and long-read sequencing while also minimizing artifactual isoform reads.
+This study highlights the development and optimization of a plate-based method, Single Cell Long-read Isoform Sequencing (scLIS-seq), that delivers high-sensitivity and long-read sequencing.
 The workflow leveraged 96-channel, positive displacement technology of F.A.S.T.TM (Formulatrix®) liquid handler to precisely automate the error-prone processes like sample dilution, barcode transfer from 96- to 384-well plates, and PCR amplification.
 This automation was critical for achieving high throughput, time efficiency, and reproducibility.

-In this webinar, the scLIS-Seq data will be compared with SMRT-seq3xpress (SS3X) for Jurkat and HE293 to assess RNA isoforms.
-The webinar will also demonstrate how the scLIS-seq, a new automated method for single-cell RNA sequencing, uses the Formulatrix F.A.S.T. system to accurately capture a critical dimension of the transcriptome: full-length RNA isoforms, opening new doors for discovery.
+In this webinar, the scLIS-seq data will be compared with Smart-seq3xpress (SS3X) for Jurkat and HEK293T cells to assess sensitivity, gene expression, and RNA isoform characterization.
+The webinar will also demonstrate how scLIS-seq, a new automated method for single-cell RNA sequencing, uses the Formulatrix F.A.S.T. system to accurately capture a critical dimension of the transcriptome: full-length RNA isoforms, opening new doors for discovery.

 When